nvda-es/devguides_translation/original_docs/spladdoninternals.md

 #### SPL Assistant 3: configuration

 There is another function key assigned to SPL Assistant: pressing F12 will switch to an instant switch profile (if defined).
-We'll come back to what is meant by "instant switch profile" and the mechanics of it (and internals of SPL Assistant, F12) in the next article.
+We'll come back to what is meant by "instant switch profile" and the mechanics of it (and internals of SPL Assistant, F12) in the next section.

 #### SPL Assistant 4: getting help